ds4se/chapters/miryungkim/datascientists.md

 "Actionability is actually a big thing.
 If it’s not actionable, the engineers then look at you, say, “I don’t know what to do with this, so don’t even bother me.”

 The strategies discussed in this chapter are from the study of data scientists at Microsoft.
-The complete details are in a technical report [1], which also include other information such as why data scientists are needed in software development teams, the education and training background of data scientists and their skillsets, the problems that data scientists work on and their daily activities, the organization structure of data scientist teams, how they interact with others in the teams, etc.
+The complete details are in a technical report [1], which also include other information such as why data scientists are needed in software development teams, the education and training background of data scientists and their skillsets, the problems that data scientists work on and their daily activities, the organization structure of data scientist teams, how they interact with others in the teams, etc.  The following paragraphs discuss the five steps for successfully employing data science in software development organizations.

-## Choose the Right Questions for the Right Team
+## Step 1.
+Choose the Right Questions for the Right Team
 An important strategy for success is to choose the right questions for the right team.
 One data scientist described three conditions that must be met before his data science team engages in a project: priority, actionability, and commitment.

 "(a) Is it a priority for the organization (b) is it actionable, if I get an answer to this, is this something someone can do some- thing with? and, (c), are you as the feature team — if you're coming to me or if I'm going to you, telling you this is a good opportunity — are you committing resources to deliver a change?
 If those things are not true, then it's not worth us talking anymore."